s-bear/jetson-tx1-imx219/README.md

       ```
    1. Install other useful packages.
       ```bash
-      apt install -y man-db ethtool hwinfo lshw elinks python
+      apt install -y man-db ethtool hwinfo lshw elinks python htop
       ```
    1. Add a user.
 Note that you must add a user to the group `video` on the Jetson to access the ISP & NVMM.
-Obviously we're not interested in security around here...
 Maybe replace "user" and "pass" with what you think are reasonable!
 NVidia's defaults are "ubuntu" and "ubuntu".
       ```bash
       adduser --disabled-password --gecos "Name" user
       echo "user:pass" | chpasswd